 The ongoing drought that has plagued California and other Western states for several years is sounding an alarm in the United States over the availability of freshwater.
 California is, in essence, America’s own modern-day Fertile Crescent with over half of the nation’s produce and tree nuts hailing from the state’s Central valley.
 But the region’s average rainfall and snowmelt has continued to dwindle over the years, forcing the area to rely heavily on groundwater for irrigation.

 Managing water has been essential for farmers throughout recorded history, and continual improvements have increased efficiency in water use over time.
 But the burgeoning global population and the shrinking supply of fresh water are now testing the limits of modern advancements in water management.

 As demands for food have increased, the agricultural economy has subsequently demanded greater use of water resources.
-In fact, a UNESCO study published in 2010 on the water footprint of crops found that the global agricultural sector makes up 85 percent of the world’s annual freshwater consumption.
+In fact, a UNESCO study published in 2010 on the water footprint of crops found that the global agricultural sector makes up 85% of the world’s annual freshwater consumption.

 That figure is on par with the U. S. agriculture industry’s own freshwater consumption.
-The USDA says that America’s agriculture sector accounts for approximately 80 percent of the average water consumption.
-And in the Western states where demand has been high and availability low, that figure is closer to 90 percent.
+The USDA says that America’s agriculture sector accounts for approximately 80% of the average water consumption.
+And in the Western states where demand has been high and availability low, that figure is closer to 90%.

 But how much water does the average peanut crop consume on an annual basis?
 And how does the water footprint of peanuts compare with that of almonds, walnuts and pistachios?